AayushAlokGit/DocumentationRetrievalMCPServer/docs/INTELLIGENT_DOCUMENT_UPLOAD_WITH_VSCODE_AGENT.md

 This section documents a practical example of when and how to use the deletion script effectively.

 **Scenario**: You've uploaded documentation to the search index, then made significant improvements to the document.
 You need to remove the old version before uploading the updated version to avoid having duplicate or outdated content in your search results.

+**Note**: The metadata object(for the context and filename) for the uploaded file can be found in datastore of DocumentProcessingTracker

 **Step-by-Step Walkthrough**: